lockstockandbarrel/earth/docs/bom_ext.md

 At its simplest, Unicode basically assigns a unique integer code to each glyph or character.
 Basically ASCII files are just that -- composed of one-byte unsigned integer values.
 But this limits you to 255 characters.
+Unicode codes go far beyond 255.

-So the ISO/IEC-10646 specification defines several ways of encoding Unicode characters as computer bytes (ie., UTF-8, UTF-2/UTF-16, and UCS-4/UTF-32).
+So the ISO/IEC-10646 specification defines several ways of encoding each Unicode character as a set of computer bytes (ie., UTF-8, UTF-2/UTF-16, and UCS-4/UTF-32).
 Each method has pros and cons, primarily being trade-offs between the amount of data required versus how simply or efficiently the data can be processed; but including other factors such as how well it